12 Free Things to do in Greenville, South Carolina

 Any nature lover, photographer, and fitness buff visiting Greenville should really take the time out to see this gorgeous waterfall.
 Not only is this one of the closest waterfalls to the city, it’s also one of the most stunning.
 As this waterfall is located right off the Cherokee Scenic Foothill Drive (SC 11), the views on the drive over are also quite beautiful.
 This is a great half day trip outing for anyone looking to totally relax in nature.

 Tip: Wear comfortable workout clothes, hiking shoes (the trail gets very muddy), and bring with a water bottle.

-Art in Public Places self-guided tour
+Take the Art in Public Places self-guided tour

 If you take a stroll around downtown Greenville, you will notice many unique pieces of art.
 There are dozens of beautiful works of art within an easy walk of Main Street.
 You can download this Greenville Public Art Tour map to help guide you along the way.

-The Lake Loop trail at Furman University
+Stroll the Lake Loop trail at Furman University

 Furman University frequently ranks as being home to one of the most gorgeous college campuses in the country.
 There are numerous trails on the grounds including a portion of the Swamp Rabbit trail as well as a 1.5 mile loop around beautiful Furman Lake.

 Although it may seem a bit odd to walk around a college campus, this is one of the prettiest places in the city to take a nature walk or get in a scenic cycling workout.
 The sunsets here are quite beautiful, so try to plan your walk at this time, if possible.
 Parking is free for visitors Fridays after 5 and on weekends in a large lot right next to the lake.